janosh/pymatgen-2-paper/paper/main.typ

 //#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
 Key features include:

 Today, #pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
-While #pmg’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science. #pmg offers powerful tools for crystallographic and structural analysis, including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties, and interfaces to  various DFT codes.
-Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021, in the growing complexity of computational materials science.
+While #pmg’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science and materials informatics. #pmg offers powerful tools for crystallographic and structural analysis, including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties, and interfaces to  various DFT codes.
+Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021, in the growing complexity of computational materials science and materials informatics.

 // I had a language bug here.
 I used "is integrated with" in the wrong way.
 It wasn't that I did not know what was integrated with what but rather I somehow used the phrase incorrectly.
 I think the with threw me off.
 Sorry.
 Should be correct now.